anishaislam8/Opening-the-Valve-on-Pure-Data/methodology/Commit Information Retrieval/commit_information_retrieval.md

 ## Step 1: Extract author information and commit messages

-Run `./author and commit message/author_commit_message.sh` to extract the author and commit messages of all the cloned projects.
+Run `./author_commit_message.sh` inside the `author and commit message/` directory to extract the author and commit messages of all the cloned projects.

 If you are running parallel scripts for faster processing, then merge the files to create the final csv, and add appropriate header.
 For example: